Resilient-Labs/todo-list-2019-week05/README.md

 <b>Tech Used</b>: HTML5, CSS3 and JavaScript

 <b>What I Learned:</b> This task was challenging to say the least.
 The main thing that I took away from this was how I could link my CSS to my JavaScript to enable the crossing out once a task was done.

+<b>Take a look at my other projects on my portfolio</b>: https://briannawillis.netlify.app/